asherk7/Neural-Network-From-Scratch/README.md

 - Optimization techniques
 - Residual connections

 The network will be trained and evaluated on the **CIFAR-10 dataset**, a widely used benchmark for image classification tasks.
-The model that is being constructed is a simplified version of the ResNet architecture, which is known for its effectiveness in image recognition tasks.

 ---